Grand Canyon Education (NASDAQ:LOPE) Releases Q4 2021 Earnings Guidance

 Grand Canyon Education (NASDAQ:LOPE) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.080-$2.220 for the period.
 The company issued revenue guidance of $254 million-$261 million.Grand Canyon Education also updated its FY 2021 guidance to $6.030-$6.250 EPS.

-Several brokerages have recently weighed in on LOPE.
-TheStreet cut shares of Grand Canyon Education from a b- rating to a c+ rating in a research note on Friday, June 25th.
-Zacks Investment Research cut shares of Grand Canyon Education from a hold rating to a sell rating in a research note on Wednesday, August 11th.
-Finally, Barrington Research reissued an outperform rating on shares of Grand Canyon Education in a report on Wednesday, July 21st.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-Grand Canyon Education has a consensus rating of Buy and a consensus price target of $115.50.
+Several research analysts have issued reports on the stock.
+TheStreet lowered shares of Grand Canyon Education from a b- rating to a c+ rating in a research report on Friday, June 25th.
+Barrington Research restated an outperform rating on shares of Grand Canyon Education in a research report on Wednesday, July 21st.
+Finally, Zacks Investment Research lowered shares of Grand Canyon Education from a hold rating to a sell rating in a research report on Wednesday, August 11th.
+One investment analyst has rated the stock with a sell rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $115.50.

 Grand Canyon Education Company Profile